pat-ulysses/pat-ulysses/README.md

 ## 🌱 What I'm Learning
 - Machine Learning and AI: Supervised/Unsupervised Learning, Reinforcement Learning, Deep Neural Networks, and more.
-- Business Finance and Decision-Making Tools at Nanyang Technological University, Singapore.
 - Advanced techniques in TensorFlow for machine learning model development.

 ## 💞️ Collaboration Interests